JoshWalki/FarmDashboard/README.md

 ## 📌 Important Notices

-- This is untested in multiplayer
+- This mod can not be ran when zipped, therefore will not work in multiplayer
 - I suggest not opening the dashboard to the public
 - This can be used across all devices on your local network (mobile, laptop, etc)
 - RealisticLivestock is highly recommended for better data